BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

       caption: The wallet owner's contact page allows them to view and quickly share their payment information.
     - file: contacts-list
       modalImage: contacts-list@2x
-      alt: A Contacts page shows the user a searchable contact list, in order quickly access saved payment information, including their won.
+      alt: A Contacts page shows the user a searchable contact list, in order quickly access saved payment information, including their own.
       caption: A Contacts page lets the user search and quickly access saved payment information, including their own.
     - file: home-screen-with-contacts
       modalImage: home-screen-with-contacts@2x
       alt: App home screen containing a pinned contacts section, which includes a self contact for the wallet owner.
-      caption: An home screen with a pinned contacts section allows quick access to frequently used payment information.
+      caption: A home screen with a pinned contacts section allows quick access to frequently used payment information.

 images_sp-onboarding:
     - file: setup-silent-payments-onboarding-i